Freedzone/batman/README.md

 # batman
-Kernel module to bypass Windows handle protection mechanisms.
+Kernel module to bypass Windows handle protection mechanisms (obCallbacks).
 Tested on x64 XP, 7.
+"BATMAN HAS NO LIMITS."